U.S. Federal Remittance Tax Guide: Why It Doesn’t Apply to Remitly Transfers | Remitly

 What is the 2026 U.S. remittance tax?

 It is a 1% federal excise tax on international money transfers funded by physical instruments like cash, money orders, or cashier’s checks.
-It goes into effect on January 1, 2026.
+It went into effect on January 1, 2026.

 Does the new tax apply to Remitly transfers?